 What are the best plans if you want unlimited calls AND use lots of data?

 If you’ve embraced the smartphone to the point where, like millions, you do everything from web browsing to music and video streaming to photo uploading via your device, you’re probably looking for a plan with a nice large data allowance – but with unlimited calls as well, of course!
 Perhaps you also want to use your phone as a portable wireless modem for your computer, too.
-Competition in this field has really heated up in recent times, and one of the most eager competitors has been OVO, whose prepaid plans really kick into a high-data mode when you look above the entry level.
-For $29.95 per month, you can get 30GB of data – more than enough for most people – or for $34.95 you can have a whopping 35GB.
+Competition in this field has really heated up in recent times, and one of the most eager competitors has been Moose Mobile, whose SIM-only plans really kick into a high-data mode when you look above the entry level.
+For $39 per month, you can get 25GB of data – more than enough for most people – or for $49 you can have a whopping 40GB.
+If you don’t mind signing up for 12 months, you can even increase the 40GB allowance to 80GB for the same $49 monthly fee!

-However, if you’re only after unlimited calls and texts, OVO offers the 4GB plan at $14.95/month.
+However, if you’re only after unlimited calls and texts, Moose offers the 2.5GB plan at $14.80/month.
 The data allowance included is generous enough for your day-to-day internet browsing.

 What plans include a new Phone?